pavanvidem/training-material/topics/microbiome/tutorials/metagenomics-binning/tutorial.md

 ## Common binners

-There are plenty of algorithms that perform metagenomic binning.
-Some of the most widely used include:
+There are different algorithms and tools performing metagenomic binning.
+The most widely used include:

-* **MaxBin** ({%cite maxbin2015%}): A popular de novo binning algorithm that uses a combination of sequence features and marker genes to cluster contigs into genome bins.
+* **MaxBin** ({% cite maxbin2015 %}): A popular de novo binning algorithm that uses a combination of sequence features and marker genes to cluster contigs into genome bins.
-* **MetaBAT** ({%cite Kang2019%}): Another widely used de novo binning algorithm that employs a hierarchical clustering approach based on tetranucleotide frequency and coverage information.
+* **MetaBAT** ({% cite Kang2019 %}): Another widely used de novo binning algorithm that employs a hierarchical clustering approach based on tetranucleotide frequency and coverage information.
-* **CONCOCT** ({%cite Alneberg2014%}): A de novo binning tool that uses a clustering algorithm based on sequence composition and coverage information to group contigs into genome bins.
+* **CONCOCT** ({% cite Alneberg2014 %}): A de novo binning tool that uses a clustering algorithm based on sequence composition and coverage information to group contigs into genome bins.
-* **MyCC** ({%cite Lin2016%}): A reference-based binning tool that uses sequence alignment to identify contigs belonging to the same genome or taxonomic group.
+* **MyCC** ({% cite Lin2016 %}): A reference-based binning tool that uses sequence alignment to identify contigs belonging to the same genome or taxonomic group.
 * **GroopM** ({%cite Imelfort2014%}): A hybrid binning tool that combines reference-based and de novo approaches to achieve high binning accuracy.
 * **SemiBin** ({%cite Pan2022%}): A command-line tool for metagenomic binning with deep learning; handles both short and long reads.
 * **Vamb** ({%cite nissen2021improved%}): An algorithm that uses variational autoencoders (VAEs) to encode sequence composition and coverage information.